 • Some participants might not be willing to share their opinions due to fear of backlash.

-In order for a focus group to be most impactful, it’s important to follow a defined process.
-One way to approach focus groups is with the following six-step process:
+In order for a focus group to be most impactful, it’s important to follow a defined process and set guidelines for focus group discussion.
+One way to approach each stage of focus group discussion is with the following six-step process:

 Step 1: Define the Purpose